awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **An [IAM policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy)**
 If your cluster uses the `IPv6` family

    The IAM role that you attach the policy to can be the node IAM role, or a dedicated role used only for the plugin\.
 We recommend attaching the policy to this role\.
-For more information about creating the role, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md) or [Amazon EKS node IAM role](create-node-role.md)\.
+For more information about creating the role, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts \(IRSA\)](cni-iam-role.md) or [Amazon EKS node IAM role](create-node-role.md)\.

 1. If you deployed your cluster using the AWS Management Console, you can skip this step\.
 The AWS Management Console deploys the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` Amazon EKS add\-ons, by default\.